-This is to ensure no moisture gets mixed in your ejuice, and it also protects the other contents of your refrigerator from the eliquid.
+This is to ensure no moisture gets mixed in your e-juice, and it also protects the other contents of your refrigerator from the e-liquid.

 Short Term Storage

-They might accidentally ingest them or just get some of the solution onto their skin or eyes.
-This can be very irritating to the skin so practice proper safety.
+They might accidentally ingest or get some of the solutions onto their skin or eyes.
+This can be unpleasant to the skin, so practice proper safety.

 A cupboard in the basement is perfect, keeping out light and air.
-Make sure the caps on your bottles are screwed on tightly, unless you are steeping, which we’ll get to in a bit.
+Make sure the caps on your bottles are screwed on tightly unless you are steeping, which we’ll get to in a bit.

 Long Term Storage

-There may be times when you’ll have to store your eliquid longer than just a couple of months.
-Either because you still have lots of prior stock on hand, or you are saving them for a rainy day.
+There may be times when you’ll have to store your e-liquid for longer than just a couple of months.
+Either you still have lots of prior stock on hand, or you are saving them for a rainy day.

-If you feel you’ll need to store your nicotine liquid for an extended period of time, transfer them inside these special tinted bottles to ensure you limit its exposure to light and air.
+If you feel you’ll need to store your nicotine liquid for an extended period, transfer them inside these special tinted bottles to ensure you limit its exposure to light and air.

-Whether you need to store your ejuice long-term or not, it’s better to be safe than sorry.
+Whether you need to store your e-juice long-term or not, it’s better to be safe than sorry.

 What About Steeping?

-After the steeping process, it is recommended you put the cap on and make sure it is as air tight as possible to prevent excess air and moisture from coming in.
+After the steeping process, you should put the cap on and make sure it is as airtight as possible to prevent excess air and moisture from coming in.

 Unless you vape one bottle of nicotine liquid at a time, only purchasing the next one once your old one is empty, you don’t need to bother yourself with these storage tips.

-However, if you plan on keeping several bottles of ejuice at a time, practicing the above can keep your stash fresh.
-Nothing is worse than opening a new bottle of ejuice and finding out it has gone bad.
+However, practising the above can keep your stash fresh if you plan on keeping several bottles of e-juice at a time.
+Nothing is worse than opening a new bottle of e-juice and finding out it has gone bad.

 You’ll know when it smells and tastes terrible, but you wouldn’t want it to get to that.